-- 3.4.
+- 3.5.
 All employees must be made aware of their responsibilities regarding alcohol and substance misuse in the workplace.
-This will be done via the induction process for new starters, and via line managers raising awareness of this policy through internal health & wellbeing communications. - 3.5.
-Employees who have an alcohol and/or substance related problem will be encouraged to seek help, in confidence, at an early stage.

-- 3.6.
-Employees who volunteer an alcohol and/or substance related problem will be dealt with sympathetically, fairly and consistently. - 3.7.
-The Councils' will where possible assist an employee with a drug and/or substance related problem back to the workplace, if appropriate.
+This will be done via the induction process for new starters, and via line managers raising awareness of this policy through internal health and wellbeing communications. - 3.6.
+Employees who have an alcohol and/or substance related issue will be encouraged to seek help, in confidence, at an early stage. - 3.7.
+Employees who volunteer an alcohol and/or substance related problem will be dealt with sympathetically, fairly and consistently. - 3.8.
+The Council will, where possible, assist an employee with a drug and/or substance related issue back to the workplace, if appropriate.